ChenQiang-CN/a301_2020/notebooks/week11/subset_map.md

 )
 ```

-## Save the dataframes as geojson files for replotting
+## Save the dataframes as shape files for replotting

-This will write geojson files into the `small_shapes` folder you defined at the top of the notebook.
+This will write shape files into the `small_shapes` folder you defined at the top of the notebook.
+Each set of shapes is put into their own directory to keep things organized.

 To read these back in, set

     read_files=False